tinylibs/tinyhighlight/README.md

 **IdentifierCapitalized**

-This is an `Identifier` that starts with a capital letter.
-For example:
+This is an `Identifier` that starts with a capital letter. `someName` is `Test` in all of these examples:

 ```
 Test